-The Library Assistant performs outstanding customer service to patrons of all ages and administrative duties relating to the circulation of all library materials; assists with processing all materials; shelves and markets displays for reader’s advisory appeal; programming; other related work, as required.
+The Library Aide performs outstanding customer service to patrons of all ages and duties relating to the circulation of library materials; assists with processing all materials; shelves materials and work on displays and other related work, as required.

 The essential functions or duties listed below are illustrations of the type of work performed.
 The omissions of specific statements of duties do not exclude them from the position if the work is similar, related, or a logical assignment to the position.

-· Perform circulation desk duties; check materials in and out; provide library cards; advise patrons of monies owed and collect fines for overdue or lost materials
+- Perform outstanding customer service to patrons of all ages relating to circulation desk duties; check materials in and out; provide library cards; provide museum passes; advise patrons of monies owed and collect fines for overdue or lost materials

-· Maintain the library collection by shelving and processing materials for circulation; assist in weeding and discarding materials; assist with displays and advertising
+- Maintain the library collection by shelving and processing materials; prepare materials for circulation; assist in weeding materials

-Works under the general supervision of the Head of Youth Services, and the Library Director, plans and prioritizes work according to established procedures and in accordance with established policies and standards; independently completes assigned tasks according to prescribed time schedules; unusual situations are referred to the Head of Youth Services and the Director.
+Works under the general supervision of the Head of Children’s Services, Head of Adult Services and the Library Director, following established rules, regulations and policies; independently completes assigned tasks according to prescribed time schedules; refers some issues to supervisor.

-Work is performed in library condition; regular schedule requires nights and weekend hours.
+Work is performed in library conditions; work is affected by seasonal fluctuations, such as the school calendar; regular schedule requires nights and weekend hours.